 Do you need underlayment?

 No, you don’t need underlayment but it is great if you want additional insulation or have a subfloor with minor imperfections.
-A moisture barrier is only required when using concrete.
+A moisture barrier is only required when installing over concrete.

 What should I look for in an underlayment?

 If you’ve determined that your flooring projects would benefit from underlayment, there are a few things to consider.
 A quality underlayment should be DIY-friendly, protect your floors against moisture, be safe for your home and family, be a noise and thermal insulator, and have high compression strength.